codingeologist/Bibliagraphia/README.md

 # Bibliagraphia

-The Holy Bible mapped as a graph database built with TypeDB enabling semantic searches across Bible verses and versions with geographical locations and region mapping.
+__Biblia__ & __Graphia__, A study of different versions of the Holy Bible using a [TypeDB](https://github.com/typedb/typedb) graphing database to map differnt versions and verses of the Bible together with locations and regions.

 ## Overview